thirumalaics/interview_prep/Summaries/SPARK/Spark shuffling.md

 			- num of mappers * num of reducers
 			- number of reducers here means number of partitions on the reduce side
 		- later some optimizations were included
-		- i have skipped much of the stuff in hash shuffle implementation because it is deprecated
+		- i have skipped much of the stuff in hash shuffle implementation because it is deprecated and also because I am not able to understand
 		- pros:
 			- fast, no sorting required, no hash table maintained
 			- no IO overhead - data is written to HDD exactly once and read exactly once